-Evaluation methods In the first session, the students will pass an oral exam in front of the three teachers, during which they will present their approach to a general issue or problem proposed during the course by the teachers, or proposed by themselves; they will be asked questions on the concepts of the course linked to the solution of this issue or problem.
+Evaluation methods In the first session, the students will pass an oral exam in front of the teachers, during which they will present their approach to a general issue or problem proposed during the course by the teachers, or proposed by themselves; they will be asked questions on the concepts of the course linked to the solution of this issue or problem.
 Mentoring sessions on the problems will be organized during the course.
-Additionally to this oral exam, a continuous evaluation of the progresses of the students will be organized during the course.
-Let x1 be the grade (over 20) received for the continuous evaluation of the part delivered by A. Jonas (physics), x2 the same for the part delivered by E. Van Ruymbeke (rheology), x3 the same for the part delivered by S. Demoustier (chemistry), and y the grade obtained for the final exam (over 20), then the final note (over 20) will be max(y, y/2 + (0.5x1 + 0.1x2 + 0.4x3)/2), roundest to the nearest integer except if it is between 9 and 10 in which case it is rounded to the lower integer.
+Additionally to this oral exam, a continuous evaluation of the progress of the students will be organized during the course.
+Let x1 be the grade (over 20) received for the continuous evaluation of the part delivered by A. Jonas (physics), x2 the same for the part delivered by E. Van Ruymbeke (rheology), and y the grade obtained for the final exam (over 20), then the final note (over 20) will be max(y, y/2 + (0.5x1 + 0.1x2)/1.2), roundest to the nearest integer except if it is between 9 and 10 in which case it is rounded to the lower integer.
 In the second session, the exam will be a closed-book written exam comprising small exercises and the reproduction of the reasoning on some concepts of the course.
 The final note will be computed by a formula identical to the one used in the first session.
 The continuous part of the evaluation cannot be passed again.
-For students taking only LMAPR2019A, the formula is adapted to neutralize the missing x3 value.
 For the continuous evaluation and the preparation of the problem for the oral exam, a critical use of generative artificial intelligences is accepted.
 Artificial intelligence will not be authorized for the other parts of the evaluation, unless stated otherwise.
 If, for one part of the continous evaluation process, a student does not abide to the methodological instructions defined on moodle by the teachers, including the use of online resources and student collaborations, all the continuous evaluation will obtain a grade of 0.
 Teaching methods The course mixes formal presentations by the teachers with exercises done by the students.
 These exercises serve either to raise questions, or to solve issues.
-The course will be in flipped classroom format for some parts.
-Content 1.
-Physics part: 1.1.
+The course will be in flipped classroom format for some parts, in the physical presence of teachers and students, with possible parallel online acces for specific parts.
+The visit of a production plant may be included in the course.
+Content 1.1.
 Main characteristics of macromolecular chains 1.2.
 Elasticity of macromolecules, and elasticity of elastomer materials 1.3.
 The glassy state and the glass transition of polymer materials 1.4.
 Viscoelasticity and rheology of polymers 1.5.
-Semicrystalline polymers and polymer crystallization 2.
-Chemistry part: 2.1.
-Step polymerization 2.2.
-Free radical polymerization 2.3.
-Coordinative polymerization 2.4.
-Copolymerization 2.5.
-Ionic polymerization 2.6.
-Controlled radical polymerization Inline resources Moodle web site of the course.
-For the physics part: lecture notes and video sequences are available on the Moodle website.
-For the chemistry part: copies of slides are available on the Moodle website.
-Bibliography L'ouvrage de référence suivant peut être utile, mais n'est pas obligatoire / the following textbook might be useful, bu is not compulsory: Paul C. Hiemenz & Timothy P. Lodge, Polymer Chemistry, 2nd edition, CRC Press:Boca Raton, 2007.
+Semicrystalline polymers and polymer crystallization Inline resources Lecture notes and video sequences are available on the Moodle website.
+Bibliography Des notes de cours et des podcasts vidéos (en Anglais) sont mis à disposition des étudiants sur le site du cours.
+Des copies des transparents sont disponibles sur le site du cours.
+Les ouvrages de référence suivants son intéressants : Paul C. Hiemenz; Timothy P. Lodge, Polymer Chemistry, 2nd edition, CRC Press:Boca Raton, 2007.
 Other infos This course requires to have a knowledge of thermodynamics, statistical physics and organic chemistry.
 Faculty or entity in charge FYKI

-Programmes containing this learning unit (UE) Program title Acronym Credits Prerequisite Learning outcomes Master [120] in Chemical and Materials Engineering KIMA2M 5 • Master [120] in Biomedical Engineering GBIO2M 5 0 Master [120] in Chemistry and Bioindustries BIRC2M 5 •
+Programmes containing this learning unit (UE) Program title Acronym Credits Prerequisite Learning outcomes Master [120] in Physical Engineering FYAP2M 3 Q